danielle076/java_advanced/src/I_AssociativeRelationships/Association/readme.md

 ### Step 6

-Stel je hebt meerdere studenten, dan ga je de volgende code uit Main.java elke keer herhalen, `student1` wordt `student2`.
+Suppose you have multiple students, then you are going to repeat the following code from Main.java every time, `student1` becomes `student2`.

     package nl.novi.opdracht2;